 Summer is often the time we smoke meat, but fall is perfect for testing out smoked turkey recipes for Thanksgiving.
 I’ve seen turkeys on sale at our local grocery store several times in the past few months.
 Sometimes they are hard to find or really expensive, but this year they’ve been plentiful so we’ve been eating more turkey than usual!

+Traditionally, my family likes to cook a whole turkey in an oven bag.
+But every now and then we like to try something new.
 We came across this turkey recipe on Allrecipes.com and it got amazing reviews so we had to give it a try.
 It was the juiciest turkey I’d ever had.
 Absolutely delicious!

 How do I prepare a turkey for smoking?

 Although it is common to rinse a turkey before cooking, the USDA actually does not recommend this because it can actually spread germs around your kitchen in doing so.
 If you are brining a turkey then you should definitely rinse it, but otherwise, there is no need to rinse!